VincentH-Net/QuickCross/Readme.md

 - Name change from MVVMQuickCross to QuickCross

-- Minor change in shared code: **navigationContext** parameter was moved from the Application to the Navigator for more flexibility when using multiple navigation contexts.
+- Minor change in shared code: `navigationContext` parameter was moved from the `Application` to the `Navigator` for more flexibility when using multiple navigation contexts.
 For existing code this means you need to pass the navigationContext parameter to the Navigator constructor instead of the Application constructor.
 The Navigator now manages navigation context instances and decides when to use/create which context (if more than one is needed).

 - [iOS data binding](#ios-data-binding), with support for **coded views, Xib views and StoryBoard views**.
 When providing data binding parameters in markup, the parameter syntax is similar to the android data binding syntax, with these notable differences:

-	- See the **QCTest1 app source** in the Examples folder in this repository for an example of a coded view, a Xib view, and a StoryBoard view with a UITableView, including navigation.
+	- See the [QCTest1 app source](https://github.com/MacawNL/QuickCross/tree/master/Examples/QCTest1) in this repository for an example of a coded view, a Xib view, and a StoryBoard view with a UITableView, including navigation.

-	- **New-View** has support for these view types: Code, Xib, StoryBoard and StoryBoardTable.
+	- The `New-View` command in the VS package manager console now has support for these view types in iOS: `Code`, `Xib`, `StoryBoard` and `StoryBoardTable`.
 When you add these views, the generated view class contains inline comments on how to complete the view in xCode, if needed.
 More view types will be added in the final 2.0 release.

 Please feel free to run and inspect the two iOS example apps and provide feedback on what you think of the approach for iOS data bindings.
 Thanks and NJoy!

+## iOS ##
+Below is an overview of using QuickCross with Xamarin.iOS.

+### Create an iOS App ###
+Here is how to create an iOS Twitter app that demonstrates simple data binding:
+> Note: this documentation topic is under construction

 ### iOS Data Binding ###
-> This documentation topic is under construction

-An iOS data binding is a one-on-one binding between an iOS UIView, such as a UITextField or UIButton, and a viewmodel property or command.
+An iOS data binding is a one-on-one binding between an iOS `UIView`, such as a `UITextField` or `UIButton`, and a viewmodel property or command.
 You can specify bindings with (a combination of):

 1. Code in the controller that creates the containing view
 2. Segue identifiers
 3. Binding parameters in the `Bind` user-defined runtime attribute (of type `String`) in XCode (this is supported in iOS 5.0 or later)

 Note that for performance reasons, iOS data binding allows **no more than one view** (within the same rootview) to be bound to a property.
-If you need to update multiple views with the same property value, you can do that by overriding the `UpdateView()` method in your controller class, and adding [a few lines of code](#binding-multiple-ios-views-to-a-viewmodel-property).
+If you need to update multiple views with the same property value, you can do that by overriding the `UpdateView()` method in your view controller class, and adding [a few lines of code](#binding-multiple-ios-views-to-a-viewmodel-property).

 Finally, note that **you do not need to use the QuickCross implementation of iOS data binding** if you prefer not to.
 You can subscribe to the standard .NET data binding events (`PropertyChanged` on viewmodels, `CanExecuteChanged` on `RelayCommand` viewmodel commands, and `CollectionChanged` on `ObservableCollection` viewmodel properties) from your code in any view type, and handle data binding any way you like.
 In this case you can keep using the [New-View command](#new-view), if you [add your own view template files](#customizing-and-extending-command-templates).

 #### iOS Binding Parameters in XCode ####
-iOS UIViews do not have a native general-purpose property that can be used to specify binding parameters (such as the Tag property on Android views).
+iOS `UIViews` do not have a native general-purpose property that can be used to specify binding parameters (such as the `Tag` property on Android `Views`).
 QuickCross solves this by adding support for a user-defined runtime attribute named `Bind`, of type `String`.
 In addition to using the Bind attribute, you can **bind a Storyboard Segue** to a command in XCode by setting the Segue identifier to the name of a viewmodel command.

 To specify binding parameters in XCode through the Bind attribute: